 “Better yet, the most extreme measures, the bloodiest combat tactics, the most appalling acts are kindest in the long run, for the simple reason that they hasten the end of hostilities and thus reduce the sum of people killed and equipment destroyed.
 This point of view was defended by the famous Marshal Hindenburg when he said: ‘The more merciless the war, the more humane in reality, since it will end more quickly.’
 This remains the thinking of our finest strategists today.
 Jean Bacon, The Greater Glory, Prism Press, San Leandro, California, 1986, p.
 36 [retranslated by me].

 “A soldier’s behavior must be modeled on that of a rat: kind and understanding towards members of his own group, cruel and ferocious towards strangers.
 Lose this delicate balance, tip the scale the other way and disaster looms.
 The war machine – at one time well oiled – grinds to a halt.
-The one word that strikes terror among generals, spreads quietly through headquarters: ‘fraternization’.”
+One word, spreading quietly through headquarters, strikes terror among generals: ‘fraternization’.”
 Ibid.

 Regardless of a modern state’s idiosyncrasies – ideological, religious and technological – its adherents obtain the most privilege by contributing to the nation’s war effort.
 Family wealth, seniority, dominant race and political allegiance are primary criteria for recruitment to positions of privilege and prestige.
 Intellect, talent and ethical judgment are at best secondary considerations.